TikTok must pay a fine of 530 million euros - for data transfers to China

 Fine in the millions against TikTok

 • 485 million euros for breach of Art.
 46 para.
-1 GDPR (unlawful data transfer),
+1 GDPR (unlawful data transmission),

-• 45 million euros for breach of Art.
+• 45 million euros for violation of Art.
 13 para.
-1 lit. f GDPR (lack of transparency).
+1 lit. f GDPR (lack of Transparency).

 Evaluation of the proceedings against TikTok